eins78/Bachelor/Manual/3-1-Markdown.md

 ##### Reference-style

-For a more readable source, the *target* can also be put seperately.
+For a more readable source, the *target* can also be put separately.
 The *anchor* still needs to be put in square brackets and be repeated later, followed by an **`:`** (colon) and the link.
 A different name can be given to an *anchor*